tyribeiro/automation-technical-editing-case-study/README.md

 Automation Workflow – Technical Editing Case Study

-This repository showcases my work as a technical editor transforming fragmented automation workflow notes into a clear, structured, globally readable SOP.
+This repository showcases my work as a technical editor and technical content designer, focused on transforming fragmented automation workflow notes into clear, structured, globally understandable documentation.
-The workflows represented here involve Make.com → ClickUp → Smartsheet automation pipelines similar to systems used in real business operations.
+The workflows in this project involve Make.com → ClickUp → Google Sheets → Smartsheet, mirroring real-world business automation systems.

-This case study demonstrates my ability to:
+The goal of this project is to demonstrate how I:

-Perform copyediting, substantive editing, and developmental editing
+Apply copyediting, substantive editing, and developmental editing to technical process documentation

-Turn raw SME notes into polished, repeatable documentation
+Convert raw SME notes into accurate, repeatable SOPs

-Apply global English standards for a diverse audience
+Use global English standards to ensure clarity for international audiences

-Improve clarity and eliminate ambiguity for technical and non-technical readers
+Identify and eliminate ambiguity for both technical and non-technical stakeholders

-Structure complex workflows into actionable, testable steps

-Think like a Certification Technical Editor by integrating fairness, clarity, and assessment-style thinking
+Think like an AWS Certification Technical Editor, prioritizing clarity, fairness, and precise sequencing

+Enhance documentation with before/after comparisons, style guidance, and assessment-style questions

+Context

+Automation workflows are frequently documented in inconsistent or unclear ways.
+This project presents both the raw “before” state and the editorially improved “after” state, demonstrating:

+How I structure instructions logically

+How I add missing context and preconditions

+How I improve readability and technical accuracy

+How I create content that is suitable for training, onboarding, or certification-style evaluation

+This project mirrors the work a Technical Editor does with AWS exam content, exam guides, and technical reference documentation.

 📁 Repository Structure

 01-original-workflow-notes.md
-Raw, unedited workflow notes — similar to SME input before editorial review.
+Raw, unedited SME notes showing the starting point.

 02-edited-sop-and-process-guide.md
-The fully edited SOP using AWS-style clarity and global English standards.
+A polished Standard Operating Procedure using AWS-style clarity and global English.

 03-before-after-comparisons.md
-Side-by-side comparisons showing the editorial transformation.
+Side-by-side comparisons illustrating substantive editing decisions.

 04-style-guide-and-global-english.md
-The editorial rules and style principles applied throughout.
+The editorial rules and writing principles applied to the content.

 05-assessment-style-questions.md
-Knowledge-check questions demonstrating assessment-style thinking.
+Knowledge-check questions designed to demonstrate assessment development thinking.

 🎯 Skills Demonstrated

-Technical editing for automation workflows
+Technical editing (copyediting, developmental editing, structural editing)

-SOP development and clarity improvement

-Global English writing for international audiences

-Bias-free and ambiguity-free instruction design

-Cross-tool technical communication (Make, ClickUp, Smartsheet)

-Assessment-style item development and clarity checking

-This project aligns directly with responsibilities of the Technical Editor, AWS Certification role, where clarity, fairness, and accurate technical communication are essential.
+Transforming raw notes into clear, accurate, production-ready documentation

+Creating readable, globally accessible content using global English standards

+Ensuring consistency across modules, tools, terminology, and workflows

+Designing documentation suitable for exams, training materials, and certification content

+Writing scenario-based and assessment-style questions similar to AWS Certification